 Medical Expenses: The #1 Risk

-- Hospitalization for dengue fever: $2,200-$5,500 for a few days, depending on severity and facility.
+- Hospitalization for dengue fever: around $2,200-$5,500 for a few days, depending on severity and facility.

-- Scooter accident with a fracture: $8,700-$16,300 including surgery and follow-up, varies by public/private facility.
+- Scooter accident with a fracture: around $8,700-$16,300 including surgery and follow-up, depending on the hospital and treatment required.

 🏄♂️ Adventure Sports: Check Your Coverage